 The Samuels Avenue neighborhood is one of Fort Worth’s most evocative.
 When the town first expanded out from the abandoned military fort, it expanded northeast, into the bend of the river toward Traders Oak, where Henry Clay Daggett and Archibald Leonard had begun the town’s first business in 1849 and where the county’s first election had been held in 1850.
 In 1859 Sam Houston spoke to an Independence Day crowd at Cold Springs, a popular recreation area east of Samuels Avenue.
-People later went out to the driving park (see Part 2 on Monday) to ride and race and bet and out to the pavilion (see Part 3 on Tuesday) to picnic and dance and be entertained.
+People later went out to the driving park (see Part 2) to ride and race and bet and out to the pavilion (see Part 3) to picnic and dance and be entertained.

 Also on Samuels Avenue is aptly named Pioneers Rest, the town’s first cemetery, a who’s who of history: Buried therein are Major Ripley Arnold, General Edward H. Tarrant, General James J. Byrne, Captain Ephraim Merrell Daggett, Roger Tandy, Lemuel Edwards.

-Baldwin L. Samuel also is buried in Pioneers Rest (he donated land for its enlargement).
+Baldwin L. Samuel, born on September 22, 1803, also is buried in Pioneers Rest (he donated land for its enlargement).

 Baldwin L. Samuel came to the area from Kentucky.
 In 1869 he told a voter registration canvasser that he had been in the precinct twelve years.
 Samuel bought the Terry plantation near Traders Oak about 1870.

 Samuel, like Roger Tandy, was a charter member of the First Baptist Church.